 - For rocks picked up on the island of Kauai, return to: Kokee Natural History Museum, P.O.
 Box 100, Kekaha, HI 96752

-On a final note: No one is going to call you to let you know that your lava rock is safely back in Pele’s bosom, so be sure to pay a little extra (75 cents I think) for a Delivery Confirmation to let you know that your box was delivered.
-You can even track your box online at the US Postal Service website after you mail it off.
+On a final note: No one is going to call you to let you know that your lava rock is safely back in Pele’s bosom, so be sure to pay a little extra (80 cents I think) for an Electronic Delivery Confirmation Receipt to let you know that your box was delivered.
+You can track your box online at the US Postal Service website after you mail it off.

 Without the Delivery Confirmation, I’d hate to picture you lying awake at night thinking “I wonder if that lava rock ever got back…”